-One area of particular semanticity (yes, that is a real word) is how we feed our babies and the language we use with mothers.
+One area of particular semanticity (yes, that is a real word) in motherhood is how we feed our babies and the language we use with mothers.

 Do we talk about risk of formula, or do we talk of benefits of breastfeeding?